-(Formerly SOC-270) A macro-sociological approach to the study of social problems with special emphasis on the effects of institutional change in the economic, educational, family, political, religious, and other systems of contemporary human societies.
-Prerequisite: ENGL/ 095 with a minimum grade of C or equivalent.
+(Formerly SOC 270) A macro-sociological approach to the study of social problems with special emphasis on the effects of institutional change in the economic, educational, family, political, religious, and other systems of contemporary human societies. (multicultural content)

+Prerequisite: ENGL& 101 with a minimum grade of C or concurrent enrollment.

-SOC 120 Introduction to Women's Studies (5) Introduction to the study of women, feminism, and theories of oppression and privilege, particularly with respect to gender, sexuality, race, class, and sexual orientation.
-Topics include systems of oppression, gender socialization, sexuality, violence, and social institutions such as family, health care, media, religion, legal systems, work and labor, and education. (multicultural content) Prerequisite: ENGL 095 and READ 095 with a minimum grade of C or assessment at college-level reading and writing.
+SOC 120 Introduction to Women's Studies (5)

+Introduction to the study of women, feminism, and theories of oppression and privilege, particularly with respect to gender, sexuality, race, class, and sexual orientation.
+Topics include systems of oppression, gender socialization, sexuality, violence, and social institutions such as family, health care, media, religion, legal systems, work and labor, and education. (multicultural content)

-SOC 205Sociology of African Americans(5)This course explores the socio-historical experiences of African Americans.
+SOC 205 Sociology of African Americans (5)

+This course explores the socio-historical experiences of African Americans.
 We will investigate the social history of African Americans in the United States, oppression and the perpetuation of social inequality, current demographic trends, issues of race, class, gender, and family, and contemporary sociological issues of African Americans.
 We will also debate solutions to various social problems that are of particular concern to the black community. (multicultural course) Prerequisite: ENGL& 101 with a minimum grade of C or concurrent enrollment.